mar1akc/LJ7_in_2D_free_energy_and_diffusion_matrix/README.md

 Further details on LJ7 setup and $(\mu_2,\mu_3)$ can be found in [Evans, Cameron, Tiwary (ACHA 2023)](https://www.sciencedirect.com/science/article/pii/S1063520323000015) or [arXiv:2108.08979](https://arxiv.org/abs/2108.08979).

+The overdamped Langevin dynamics

+$$dX_t =  - \nabla U(X_t)dt +\sqrt{2\beta^{-1}}dW_t$$

+governs the system.
+The MALA time integrator [Roberts and Tweedy, 1996](https://en.wikipedia.org/wiki/Metropolis-adjusted_Langevin_algorithm) is used.

-The procedure consists of four steps.
+The procedure of computing the free energy consists of four steps.

 **Step 1.** First, we deposit Gaussian bumps with decaying heights by running well-tempered metadynamics as described in [Barducci, Bucci, and Parrinello (2008)] (https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.100.020603,
 DOI: 10.1103/PhysRevLett.100.020603).
 The sum of the deposited Gaussian bumps properly rescaled approximated the negative of the free energy.
 However, this approach for free energy estimation is unreliable as  suboptimal choices of the parameters gamma (the artificial temperature), the height and covariance function of the Gaussian bumps, and the total number of Gaussian bumps result in either wrong and/or noisy free energy estimate.
 Therefore, we use the biased potential for higher efficiency of the binning approach for free energy evaluation.

 **Step 2.** The evaluation of the sum of Gaussian bumps and its gradient is expensive.
 Therefore, we approximate biasing potential and its gradient via building a bicubic interplant as described in the Wiki article “Bicubic Interpolation”: https://en.wikipedia.org/wiki/Bicubic_interpolation.